 You can’t really avoid the surge that often comes during a storm, but you can protect your heating and air conditioning equipment from it.
 Get a high-quality surge protector where any sizable appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut down your heating system if there’s a spike in the line voltage.
 This will help safeguard the electrical components in your HVAC equipment that the power surge could harm.
 Remember to never touch any electrical components, and request professional help if you are not familiar with using surge protectors properly.

 Your family and you need to find shelter first and foremost, but if time permits, shut off your heating and cooling system and cover the outdoor equipment with a tarp.
 Before turning your system back on after the storm, you must remove the tarp and remove any debris.

 After the storm ends, be sure the system is safe before starting up your heating and air conditioning system.
 To get started, make sure there are no signs of damage and get rid of any debris from around the equipment.
 Try to examine and confirm there is no visible harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 305-440-1505 for an equipment inspection if it looks like there may have been any damage or flooding to the equipment.
 Once you’ve had the system inspected by a professional to ensure safe function, turn the HVAC system back on immediately to help dry the home and restrict mold from getting into the equipment or ductwork.

-If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all seasons long.
+If your system has had any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Service Experts Heating & Air Conditioning and learn about our membership options to help keep your HVAC system in working order all seasons long.